thorn-lab/coronavirus_structural_task_force/pdb/hypothetical_protein_sars7a/SARS-CoV/1yo4/README.md

-# Base folder 1yo4
+# PDB 1yo4

-## Files downloaded from wwPDB:
+## Overview

+**Protein name**: hypothetical protein sars7a

+**Organism**: SARS-CoV

+**Method**: NMR

+## Description

+SARS Coronavirus ORF 7a coded X4 protein, also known as 7a, U122 or X4.
+Type-I transmembrane protein with immunoglobulin like beta-sandwich fold.
+Potential functions of X4 in virus replication and pathogenesis are discussed.

+## Basefolder

-1yo4.pdb and 1yo4.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+1yo4.pdb and 1yo4.cif - the coordinates of the threedimensional molecular model